Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/01-flying-with-pets-airline-requirements-guide.md

 ## Understanding Airline Pet Policies
 Before booking your flight, research your chosen airline's pet policy thoroughly.
 Most airlines fall into two categories:
 ### In-Cabin Travel
-- Must fit in a carrier under the seat
-- Usually limited to one pet per passenger
-- Additional fees range from $75-$200 each way
 ### Cargo Travel
 - Larger pets or those exceeding in-cabin limits
 - Travel in pressurized, temperature-controlled cargo hold